MohammadRezaL/TomatoLeafAI/README.md

-User-friendly interface for easy image upload Informative guidance on disease symptoms and treatments Powered by a deep learning CNN model for high accuracy
+User-friendly interface for easy image upload Informative guidance on disease symptoms and treatments Powered by a deep learning CNN model for high accuracy Technologies Used:
+TensorFlow and Keras for model training and deployment Gradio for the interactive web application
+Python for backend logic and image processing